dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+my letters are composed of four rectangles placed in different positions to create different shapes. lines are drawn between each rectangle, but not between the first and last. very simple idea, probably could use some more interesting design elements.

-The three parameters per letter:
+The eight parameters per letter:
-  * `size` : radius of the second circle
-  * `offsetx` : x offset of the second circle relative to the first one
-  * `offsety` : y offset of the second circle relative to the first one
+	x(n): x coordinate of point in letter y(n): y coordinate of point in letter